crjcodes/crj-vmrails/README.md

 # Purpose
-Builds a Ruby on Rails development virtual machine.

-## Tutorial
+Allows for the development and deployment and use of files that will build a Ubuntu virtual machine for a Ruby-on-Rails development platform using Ansible for the provisioning.

-This project accompanies the tutorial available at {TBD}.
+This project accompanies the tutorial available at https://codeonward.com/series/ubuntu-rails-vm-tutorial/.

-See the tutorial for additional information.

 # Specs
-Vagrant virtual machine
-* Run on a Windows 10 PC
+* Vagrant virtual machine hosted on a Windows 10 PC
-* Deployed with ubuntu/xenial64, web server, database, ruby, and rails.
 * Used in conjunction with Visual Studio Code and Git (Git for Bash optional)

-## Vagrant

-See the .Vagrantfile for details on port and ip specifications, shared folders, CPUs used, memory, and more.
+See the Vagrantfile for details on port and ip specifications, shared folders, CPUs used, memory, and more.

-# Provisioning the Virtual Machine
+## Provisioning the Virtual Machine

 * OS and apt automatically updated when possible
-* APT as the mechanism to install
+* APT as the mechanism to install (with a few exceptions to be updated)
 * Common tools include only bash, openssl, git, and curl as of this edit
-* ruby-install and chruby are used as the RoR installers
+* Rvm is used as the RoR installer
-* complex sections are in their own yml file but included instead of referenced as ansible sub-roles or sub-tasks
+* Complex sections are in their own yml file
-* only one ruby version installed by this script, per the variable yml; you can add your own via chruby
+* Pnly one ruby version installed by this script but more are easily added

-# Tested
+# Testing

 * Not all branches of possible errors have been tested.
-See flowchart below {TBD}.
+See flowchart in the associated tutorial.

 # A Beginner's Guide to Troubleshooting